 The 11 Rules Every Man Should Heed to Tidy Up His Closet

-For those unfamiliar, Kondo promotes the “KonMari method” of organization: long story short (i.e., grossly oversimplified), you gather up all your shit, decide which items “spark joy” and get rid of the ones that don’t.
+For those unfamiliar, Kondo is an organizational guru who promotes the “KonMari method” of organization — long (see: nuanced) story short (see: grossly oversimplified), you gather up all your shit, decide which items “spark joy,” and get rid of the ones that don’t.

 And your correspondent can get behind that — by and large, I do agree that a neat and organized life is a happy one.
 However, I’m also acutely cognizant of the fact that while there are items in my closet that haven’t sparked a lick of joy in recent memory, they often come back ‘round for a second, third or fourth round of joy-sparking if given a little time.
 Clothes are like that.